Moderate Intensity Training: 4 Surprising Little Ways it will Boost Your Workout Results

 Have you ever heard of Moderate Intensity Training?

-We’re all aware of the healthy benefits of exercise, and we’ve been HIT crazy for a while (that’s High Intensity Training, if you aren’t familiar with the abbreviation).
-Over-the-top highschool-crush crazy.
+We’re all aware of the healthy benefits of exercise, and we’ve been full on with High Intensity for a while now.
+Over-the-top highschool-crush obsessed.
 High intensity everything!
 Sprints!
-HIIT and Tabata classes galore!
+HIIT (that’s High Intensity Interval Training if you aren’t familiar with the abbreviation) and Tabata classes galore!

 I don’t blame us for getting infatuated.
 When time is the most precious thing we have, the idea of getting an hour’s worth of cardio in 20 min sounds dreeeamy.
 Doing less exercise for more benefits?
 Sign.
 Me.
 Up.